cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

 `cf api https://api.ng.bluemix.net`
 2. Log in to Bluemix using the `cf login` command.
 For example:
 `cf login -u john.doe@acme.com -o john.doe@acme.com -s myspace`
+3. Do _not_ deploy to Bluemix quite yet, we've got one more thing we need to do first (if you do accidentally deploy to Bluemix at this point, that's not a problem)

+The next step is to create a Cloudant service within Bluemix.
+This only needs to be done once.
+You can either do this at the command line, or in the Bluemix dashboard.
+If you prefer to use the command line:

+    $ cf create-service cloudantNoSQLDB Shared cloudant-location-tracker-db

+If you instead prefer to use the [Bluemix dashboard](https://console.ng.bluemix.net/):

+1. Click "Services"
+2. Click "Add a Service or API"
+3. Under "Data Management", click "Cloudant NoSQL DB"
+4. Under "App" select "Leave unbound" (we bind the app to the service in the [`manifest.yml`](https://github.com/cloudant-labs/location-tracker-nodejs/blob/master/manifest.yml) file)
+5. Enter "cloudant-location-tracker-db" in the "Service name" field
+6. Click the "Create" button

 #### Deploy